The Thief Lord: Plot summary

 The next morning, Scipio and Prosper meet the Conte and Morosina, who are now both young children.
 They tell him that the magical merry-go-round worked.
 They reveal that they were the penniless servants of the nobles who lived there, and schemed to repair the merry-go-round to reclaim childhoods that had been lost to hard labor.
 Scipio, who hates the vulnerability of being a child, requests a ride and comes off an adult.
 Just as Scipio gets off the merry-go-round, the gang's fence Barbarossa arrives, intending to take his payment.
 As revenge for his cruel actions, Scipio (pretending to be his father) fools him into taking a ride.
-Barbarossa rapidly deages.
+Barbarossa rapidly de-ages.
 He breaks the merry-go-round in panic, permanently stopping its magic, but he has become a young boy.
 Scipio and Prosper leave after promising the Conte that they will not talk about the merry-go-round.
 Barbarossa will be forced to give the Conte all the money in his shop safe.

 The next day, Prosper, Scipio, and Barbarossa meet up with the gang again.
 They do not recognize Scipio or Barbarossa and Prosper cannot explain.
 With Victor and Ida's help, Barbarossa is adopted by Prosper and Boniface's rich aunt Esther.
 Prosper and Boniface decide to live with Ida and go to school, along with Hornet.
 Esther catches Barbarossa stealing her jewelry and other possessions and sends him off to boarding school, where he becomes a menacing bully and takes over the title "Thief Lord".
 The adult Scipio works as Victor's assistant in his detective agency and is free from his father.